ziggy42/AirBattle-game/README.md

     android:screenOrientation="portrait"

 to disable landscape mode on your phone.
+If you want to play the game in fullscreen mode, you should also add:

+        android:theme="@android:style/Theme.NoTitleBar.Fullscreen"

-This code should also work on OSX, Windows, iOS, and windows phone  but I've not tried yet.
+This code should also work on OSX, iOS, and Windows Phone  but I've not tried yet.